designfwd/fwdpress-theme/README.md

 # fwdpress
-A starter setup for a WordPress install
+A starter theme for FWD WordPress projects